roywasker/OOP_EX1/README.md

 For this class we wrote tests for register and unregister methods in order to test edge cases.

+In addition there are tests for the functionality of the UndoableStringBuilder method.

 ### ConcreteMember tests
 For this class we wrote tests for the update method.